2019 Colby Commencement Schedule of Events

 Colby Commencement FAQ

 The ceremony is open to the public.
 Seats are reserved for family and guests of the graduating class and special guests of the College, but others are welcome to observe from outside the seating area.
 Lawn chairs are permitted.
-If inclement weather moves the ceremony into the Alfond Athletic Center, tickets are required for the gymnasium, but those without tickets may watch the proceedings on large video screens in the field house.
+If inclement weather moves the ceremony to an alternative location on campus, tickets are required for admittance, but those without tickets may watch the proceedings in other on-campus venues.

 What is the schedule for closing Mayflower Hill Drive?

 Mayflower Hill Drive will be closed Sunday from 10 a.m. to 2 p.m. as thousands of pedestrians cross between the Colby Green and the academic quadrangle.
-At the south end, the drive will be closed at Mount Merici Avenue.
+At the south end, the drive will be closed at the Mary Low parking lot.
 At the northeast end, Mayflower Hill Drive will be closed at the three-way intersection with Campus Drive and North Street (see campus map).
 Traffic delays may occur at other times during the weekend, especially from 5:30 to 9 p.m.
 Friday, as pedestrians cross Mayflower Hill Drive.
 Accommodations will be made for emergency vehicles.
 Some on-campus traffic will be permitted when possible.

 What other closings are planned?

 At 9 p.m.
-Saturday, Campus Drive along Johnson Pond will close for about 15 minutes for a fireworks display.
+Saturday, Mayflower Hill Drive near the rugby field will close for about 15 minutes for a fireworks display.
 Runnals Drive will be closed to traffic all day Saturday and Sunday (see campus map).